fablabmade/madeinafablab-workshop-manual/08_marketing.md

 Take inspiration from major brands and opt for simple geometric shapes.

+**Exercise: make a new logo for Made in a Fab Lab**

 ## Marketing materials

 Once you defined your brand identity, you should be able to use it in different materials.

 The bare minimum will be a web-friendly version of your logo in png format, and a color theme for the splash website.

+Usually products come with flyers, posters, brochures, advertisements.

+**Exercise: make a flyer for an upcoming Made in a Fab Lab workshop**

 ## Project Video